CERT Basic Training

 — Upcoming class dates:

 Sign up for the in-person class series.
-Be sure to select the tab for the In-Person Aug-Sep 2023 class.
+Be sure to select the tab for the Live Oak Oct-Nov 2024 class.

 CERT Basic Online Class